brgr/books-app/doc/data-definitions/data-definitions.md

     - It has 2 parts, actually
     - It has many many different editions
     - (These would again have reprints, but I'm sure that I would count those into the same edition)

+> Answer: Books can be seen as having a hierarchy: book / edition / variation.
+A book might have several editions, e.g.
+> a 20th anniversary edition, which then again has several variations, e.g. a paperback and a hardcover.
+>
+> I go into details of this also in the *migrate up* SQL scripts, where books (or, actually, variations) are actually
+> defined the way I'm saving them in the DB.

 ### Interesting